kottans/csharp-slides/slides/13 Multithreading/index.md

 - separating processing workflow by threads (collect - filter - process - save)

 ---
-### When not to parallel?

-When multithreading might be awkward?
+### When concurrency might be awkward?

-- when number of threads is big enought
+- when number of threads is big enough
 - when modules are tightly coupled and there are a lot of commmon data across modules (refactor first)
 - when it won't bring any value (switching threads is a heavy operation)